Key Takeaways

 Crawling:

-Crawling refers to the process in which search engine bots, also known as “spiders” or “crawlers,” crawl the internet to find new and/or updated existing content on various websites.
+Crawling refers to the process in which search engine bots, also known as “spiders” or “crawlers,” scan the internet to find new or updated content on various websites.
 These bots typically begin their journey from the search engine’s own database of URLs, also known as a crawl queue or crawl seed.

 When they find a URL, they visit it, follow internal links on the page, and navigate to other pages.
 This is repeated over and over again, creating a list of landing pages that the search engine has crawled or visited.

-The goal of crawling is to find as many relevant landing pages as possible and update the content regularly to ensure that the search engine results are as current as possible.
+The goal of crawling is to find as many relevant landing pages as possible and update the content regularly to ensure that search engine results are as current as possible.
+Think of crawlers as tireless librarians who constantly update your library’s catalog.

 Indexing: